Beaches

 Hana

-Hana is a small, isolated, tropical paradise located on the eastern end of Maui at the end of the Road to Hana (Hana Highway).
-This sleepy 3.5-square mile village is characterized by lush greenery, botanical gardens and historical sites and churches.
-Read More
+Hana is a small, isolated, tropical paradise located on the eastern tip of Maui at the end of the popular Road to Hana (Hana Highway).
+This sleepy village is characterized by lush greenery and historical sites.

 Huelo

-This little-known community has been described as "the little Hawaiian village forgotten by time."
-Huelo doesn’t have resorts, no commercial activities and no glitzy resorts.
-However, it offers a tranquil and laid-back island atmosphere.
-Read More
+This community has been described as "the little Hawaiian village forgotten by time."
+Huelo doesn't have glitzy resorts.
+Instead, it offers a tranquil island atmosphere and lush surroundings.

 Kahului

-Kahului is Maui’s commercial and travel hub.
-It has Maui’s main airport and the island’s only deep-draft harbor.
-Kahului is also the retail center on Maui, having big retail giants like Home Depot and the only Wal-Mart on the island.
-Read More
+Kahului is Maui's commercial and travel hub.
+It has Maui's main airport and the island's only deep-draft harbor.
+Kahului is also the retail center on Maui, having big retail giants like Home Depot and the only Walmart on the island.

 Kapalua